 One of the more lovely moments in Tim Burton’s modern fairytale Edward Scissorhands is watching Johnny Depp’s eponymous hero carve an angel out of ice.
 After he is excommunicated from his dreamy Florida neighborhood, he hides in the mansion on the hill, carving more ice sculptures.
 But if he lives in such a warm state and never interacts with other people, where is he getting all of that ice?

-#99 on The Most Rewatchable Moviessee more on Edward Scissorhands
+#39 on The Best Geek Moviessee more on Edward Scissorhands

 Film: About Time